Pikachuxxxx/Fireworks-Engine/README.md

 - Huge custom Maths Library and a lot of utility functions
 - Render textures and Frame Buffer objects
 - 2D orthographic camera
-- Suppports Audio with an extensive customisable  API (OpenAL backend)
+- Suppports 2D and 3D Audio with an extensive API (OpenAL backend) (currenlty only reads .wav files)

 #
 ### Building